trentlarson/lives-of-gifts/src/markdown/reasons/why-not.md

 * Wrong.
 Money is an efficient measurement that has brought us great innovations & improvements rapidly, but it is hardly a necessity.
 How many farmers and builders would just never work again if everything was provided for them?
-Of course people would work, and we would not die.
-People just wouldn't be pushed to work -- unless they drove themselves, which most of us do anyway.
-If we had already started along this path, we would be much more fulfilled... we would not be as prosperous as we are now, but we'd get here eventually, anyway.
+Of course people would work and produce, and humans would still adapt and thrive, just in different ways.
+People wouldn't be pushed to work -- unless they drove themselves, which most of us do anyway.
+If we had already started along this path, we would be much more fulfilled... we would not currently be as prosperous as we (Global North) are at this point in history, but humankind would get here eventually.

 * Oh, and see David Graeber's research on the real origins of money.